bibleexchange/courses/_church-history/en/600_modern-church/modern-church.md

 ### Smith Wigglesworth (AD 1859–1947)

-Smith Wigglesworth was an Apostle of Faith who had a tremendous healing ministry.
+Smith Wigglesworth was an man of faith who had a healing ministry.

 ## The Tent Revivals of the 1950's